shyamsunder0072/RaWorkflowOrchestrator/docs/workflow-documentation/workflow-documentation.md

   Run the following commands to pull the images from private registry:

+  `docker pull CR1:5005/redis:3.2`

+  `docker pull CR1:5005/couture/visualization-dashboard:latest`

+  `docker pull CR1:5005/nginx:latest`

+  `docker pull CR1:5005/couture/jupyterhub:latest`

+  `docker pull CR1:5005/pytorch/torchserve`

+  `docker pull CR1:5005/couture/tfserving:latest`

+  `docker pull CR1:5005/couture/tfserving:latest-gpu`

   `docker pull CR1:5005/rabbitmq:3.7-management`

-  `docker pull CR1:5005/mysql:5.7`

-  `docker pull CR1:5005/couture-workflow:1.0`
+  `docker pull CR1:5005/couture/mysql:5.7`

+  `docker pull CR1:5005/couture/couture-workflow-orchestrator:latest`.
+Instead of latest, use the image tag which is compatible with your hadoop cluster version.

-- Tag the images
+- Tag all the images with `CR1:5005` removed.
+Ex:

   `docker tag CR1:5005/rabbitmq:3.7-management rabbitmq:3.7-management`

-  `docker tag CR1:5005/mysql:5.7 mysql:5.7`

-  `docker tag CR1:5005/couture-workflow:1.0 couture-workflow`
+  `docker tag CR1:5005/couture/mysql:5.7 couture/mysql:5.7`

 - **Fetching the dependencies**:

-  - Get the `docker-compose.yml` file from shared artifacts.
+  - Get the set of `docker-compose` files required for running WFO from shared artifacts.

 - **Running orchestrator**:

-  - Go to the directory where `docker-compose.yml` file is located.
+  - Go to the directory where all the set of `docker-compose.yml` file are located.

-  - Run the following command:
-    - `sudo COUTURE_WORKFLOW_USER=<your name> docker-compose up -d worker`
+    1. Open `.env` file and change `ACCESS_HOST` to the public ip of your server.

+    2. Change `WORKFLOW_IMAGE` in your `.env` to refer to the `image:tag` of workflow you want to use.

+    3. If tfserving is needed to run on:
+       1. CPU, then run `docker-compose -f docker-compose.yml -f docker-compose.override.cpu.yml up -d`
+       2. GPU then run:
+          1. `python3 gpu-custom.py`
+          2. `docker-compose -f docker-compose.yml -f docker-compose.override.gpu.yml up -d`

   - Note that `COUTURE_WORKFLOW_USER` is optional and can be used to have personalized `dags` view.